Academic Notice

 Cumulative

-A student is placed on 2.0 Academic Probation if they do not achieve at least an overall UC grade-point average of 2.0.
-To clear overall probation, a minimum 2.0 overall (cumulative) UC GPA must be achieved by the end of the next semester of enrollment (probationary term).
+A student is placed on 2.0 Academic Notice if they do not achieve at least an overall UC grade-point average of 2.0.
+To clear overall notice, a minimum 2.0 overall (cumulative) UC GPA must be achieved by the end of the next semester of enrollment (term of Academic Notice).

 Departmental